 As EDM music swept through clubs and gained a massive following, veteran DJs and dance music insiders often grumbled that the genre was formulaic, dumbed-down, and commercial.
-Yet despite what people think of the sound, the popularity of EDM has actually had a revolutionary impact on dance music.
+Actually, they were correct!
+But despite what people think of the sound, the popularity of EDM has actually had a revolutionary impact on underground dance music.

 Dance music is no longer considered “niche”

 EDM has effectively removed the glass ceiling that was once in place for dance music artists.
 Up until a few short years ago, dance music in the U.S., the world’s largest market, was considered a niche category.

 The success of EDM in reaching a wide audience has pried open the door that formerly kept dance music separate from Pop.
 Both mainstream audiences and the music industry itself have now become supportive, with dance artists playing on a scale (and charging fees,) similar to Pop stars.